 What Else is Available?

 - Another technique for working with overcrowded teeth is called interproximal reduction.
 If there is 4 to 8 mm of crowding, you may eliminate a tooth and bring the others closer together.
 Or simply use this interproximal reduction technique to remove enamel from teeth and reduce their size.

 - This technique has been used since the 80’s but is only taken with extreme caution because there is no way to add more enamel after it is stripped away.
 Only patients with exceptional oral hygiene qualify for this procedure.
 This is because the stripped surfaces are more textured and require a higher level of maintenance to prevent decay and halitosis.

 Schedule Your Consultation Quickly

-This informational article only gives you a snippet of information about what would be discussed at a comprehensive orthodontic consultation at Gluck Orthodontics.
-To discuss your concerns with the Doctors, receive a proper diagnosis, and get customized treatment options based on your concerns, you can schedule a complimentary consultation with our office..
+This informational article only gives you a snippet of information about what would be discussed at a comprehensive orthodontic consultation with Orthodontist Dr. Gluck.
+To discuss your concerns with the Doctors, receive a proper diagnosis, and get customized treatment options based on your concerns, you can schedule a complimentary consultation with our office.

 2002 Richard Jones Road

 Can I Get Braces For Top Teeth Only?
 (5 ANSWERS)

 Dr. Joel Gluck has practiced orthodontics since 1983 when he opened his own office in Nashville.
 He earned his undergraduate degree at Washington University in St. Louis, and his dental degree at the University of Tennessee.
 Dr. Gluck then completed an orthodontic specialty residency at the University of Michigan, one of the top five orthodontic training residencies in the country.
 He also wrote an original thesis and received a Master of Science degree.